-In The 1980’s, Disney was going through a difficult time releasing “The Fox And The Hound,” “The Black Cauldron,” “The Great Mouse Detective” & “Oliver And Company.”
+In The 1980s, Disney was going through a difficult time releasing “The Fox and The Hound,” “The Black Cauldron,” “The Great Mouse Detective” & “Oliver and Company.”
 Despite becoming great overtime, the studio was struggling to cater an audience in terms of quality and entertainment value.
 Directing duo Ron Clements & John Musker pitched an adaptation of “The Little Mermaid” to CEO Jeffery Katzenberg.
-Jeff however. feared it wouldn’t do justice.
+Jeff, however feared it wouldn’t do justice.
 The duo made a gamble it’ll be a massive success.
 Jeff approved.
 He helped the duo as a supervisor.
 After four years of development, brainstorming a narrative, recruiting voice actors, and filling up numerous pages with highly detailed drawings, the film was officially distributed worldwide.

-The Little Mermaid was released in 1989. (same year Indiana Jones & The The Last Crusade came out) It received critical acclaim from critics, families and movie goers alike.
+The Little Mermaid was released in 1989. (same year Indiana Jones & The Last Crusade came out) It received critical acclaim from critics, families and movie goers alike.
 Plus, it made a truckload of money at the box office.
 The Little Mermaid was responsible for Disney’s resurgence beginning a new era spanning from 1989-1999 known as “The Disney Renaissance.”
 The Little Mermaid won two Oscars for “Best Original Score” (Alan Menken) & “Best Original Song.”

-A direct-to-video sequel titled, “The Little Mermaid II: Return To The Sea” was released in 2000.
+A direct-to-video sequel titled, “The Little Mermaid II: Return to the Sea” was released in 2000.
 Unlike the first, it was a critical flop.
 Another direct-to-video prequel titled, “The Little Mermaid: Ariel’s Beginning” was released in 2008.
 It was also a critical flop.
 An animated series aired in 1992-1994.
 The “Kingdom Hearts” featured The Little Mermaid as a playable world.

 Healthy & Infected Qualities